NethermindEth/sedge/docs/docs/quickstart/index.md

 Other guides in this section show you how to set up a validator with only one step and how to set up a validator with mev-boost.

-You can also run an Aztec sequencer using Sedge; see [Running an Aztec Sequencer](quickstart/aztec-sequencer).
+You can also run an Aztec node (full node or sequencer) using Sedge; see [Running an Aztec Node](quickstart/aztec-sequencer).